ibm-cloud-docs/containers/kubernetes-service-cli.md

 You can use this command to create and enable a health check monitor, or to update the settings for an existing health check monitor.
 To create a new monitor, include the `--enable` flag and the flags for all settings that you want to configure.

-To update an existing monitor, you must include all the flags for the settings that you want, including exsting settings.
+To update an existing monitor, you must include all the flags for the settings that you want, including existing settings.
 {: note}

 ```